dbashford/mimosa-iced-coffeescript/README.md

 * `extensions`: an array of strings, the extensions of your Iced CoffeeScript files.
 * `sourceMapDynamic`: a boolean, whether or not to use [Dynamic source maps](http://fitzgeraldnick.com/weblog/46/).
 Dynamic source maps require no extra network hops to retrieve the original source or the map files.
 They are also a necessity for tools like browserify.
 * `sourceMapExclude`: an array of strings and regexes.
 A list of files or patterns matching files to exclude from source map generation.
 Strings are paths and can be either absolute or relative to `config.watch.javascriptDir`.
+* `sourceMapConditional`: a boolean, whether or not to use conditional source maps.
+See [this thread](https://groups.google.com/d/topic/mozilla.dev.js-sourcemap/4uo7Z5nTfUY/discussion) for details.
 * `options`: an object, the Iced CoffeeScript compiler configuration.
 This object is passed straight to the Iced CoffeeScript compiler.
 New properties can be added here to tweak Iced CoffeeScript compilation.
 * `options.sourceMap`: an Iced CoffeeScript compiler option to turn on/off source maps.
 * `options.bare`: an Iced CoffeeScript compiler option to turn on/off the safety wrapper.